MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/quick_start/step9.md

 ### Create a new virtual machine

-Finally we will take a look at VM creation with PowerShell.
-This example will contain more than one line of code and may be more manageable if working from the PowerShell Integrated Scripting Environment (ISE).
+The following example shows how to create a new virtual machine in the PowerShell Integrated Scripting Environment (ISE).

-To open the PowerShell ISE click on start, type `PowerShell ISE` and then press the `enter` key.
+1. To open the PowerShell ISE click on start, type `PowerShell ISE`.

 The following code consists of: